Eleja99/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that pipes a command
+ a script that deletes all files in the present directories and sub-directories